 **Present Value of an annuity due of $1: n=4, i=10%

 Since none of the four classifications criteria is met, this is not a capital lease agreement it is an operating lease agreement.

 Now suppose if above lease agreement provided a provision that lease term is equal to the estimated useful life of copier than the transaction must be recorded by the lessee as a capital lease since it fulfills the criteria of the non-cancellable lease term is equal to 75% or more of the expected economic life of the assets.

 This has been a guide to Capital Lease Criteria.
-Here we discuss the top four criteria of the capital lease along with step by step example and explanations.
+Here we discuss the top four criteria along with step by step examples and explanations.
 You can learn more about accounting from the following articles –